St. James's Place posts record funds under management

 Operating profit rose 12 percent rise to 260.7 million pounds, helping fund an increase in the interim dividend of 40 percent to 8.93 pence a share, with forecasts of a similar increase to the full-year payout.

-St James's was sold by majority owner Lloyds Banking Group in December.
+St James's was sold by majority owner Lloyds Banking Group (LLOY.L) in December.

 (Additional reporting by Nishant Kumar; editing by Huw Jones and Jason Neely)